maitreverge/webserv/src/ResponseBuilder/TOUDOU.md

 	==> Is the path a directory  ✅
 	==> Is the path a CGI  ⛔
 	==> Does the route accepts the current method  ⛔
-	==> Definir une redirection HTTP ⛔ (possibly send a CODE_300 and let the client sent back another request) ==> DEFINE AUTHORIZATION DEPENDING ON THE METHOD  ⛔
+	==> Definir une redirection HTTP ⛔ (possibly send a CODE_300 and let the client sent back another GET request) ==> DEFINE AUTHORIZATION DEPENDING ON THE METHOD  ✅
 		# GET Request:
 			* Read Permission: The server needs to read the file or directory contents.
 			* POSIX Permission: R_OK (Read permission)